zchcai/hahaha-bot/README.md

 ## Development Tips

 ### [Live Test Coverage](https://jasonstitt.com/perfect-python-live-test-coverage)
+- Complete the initial setup.
-- Run `pip3 install pytest-watch` and open a terminal to run `pytest-watch`.
+- Open a terminal to run `pytest-watch`.
 It will automatically check the unit test code coverage when files get changed.
 - (Optional) If using VS Code, then install [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) and run `Coverage Gutters: Watch`.
 It will read the auto-updated `lcov.info` file and update the coverage lines accordingly.

 ### Debugging UI setup (remote)